Citi/scaler/docs/source/tutorials/configuration.rst

 .. _protected:

 The Scheduler is started in protected mode by default, which means that it can not be shut down by the Client.
-This is because multiple Clients can connect to a long-running Scheduler, and calling `Client.shutdown()` may inadverdently kill work that another user is executing.
-This is also because Scaler encourages strong decoupling between Client, Scheduler and Workers.
+This is because multiple Clients can connect to a long-running Scheduler, and calling :py:func:`~Client.shutdown()` may inadverdently kill work that another user is executing.
+This is also because Scaler encourages strong decoupling between Client, Scheduler, and Workers.
 To turn off protected mode, start the scheduler with:

 .. code:: bash

     scaler_scheduler tcp://127.0.0.1:8516 -p False

-Or if using the programmatic API, pass ``protected=True```:
+Or if using the programmatic API, pass ``protected=False``:

 .. code:: python